fluxpat/celebrities-app/README.md

 ## Introduction

 This is a basic React web application which showcases 200 Hollywood celebrities and their popularity as rated by fans around the world.
-This application was designed with the intention to practise React hooks, specifically the useState hook and other core React theory.
+This application was designed with the intention to practise React hooks, specifically { useState } and other core React theory.
 The celebrities are sourced from a JSON file containing arbitrary data.

 ### Techniques implemented: